mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 These difficulties call into question what role architectural regulation -- in particular, open standards bodies such as at the IETF -- should be play in preventing, mitigating, and controlling centralization of the Internet.

 This document discusses aspects of centralization with regard to Internet protocol design (note that 'protocol' is used somewhat loosely here, to also encompass what could be considered an application). {{why}} explains why centralization of Internet functions is undesireable. {{kinds}} surveys the different kinds of centralization that Internet protocols might be involved in. {{decentralization}} then catalogues high-level approaches to mitigating centralization and discusses their limitations.
-Finally, {{considerations}} discusses cross-cutting interactions between centralization and protocol design, recommending best practices where appropriate.
+Finally, {{considerations}} considers the role that Internet standards play in avoiding centralization and mitigating its effects.

 Engineers who design and standardize Internet protocols are the primary audience for this document.
 However, designers of proprietary protocols can benefit from considering aspects of centralization, especially if they intend their protocol to be considered for standardisation.
 Likewise, policymakers can use this document to help identify and remedy inappropriately centralized protocols and applications.